fumitoh/FormulaModeler/README.rst

 FormulaModeler
 ==============
-Formula Modeler (FML) is a structured data modeling tool for building mathematical models in Excel VBA
+Formula Modeler (FML) is an Excel add-in tool for building and runnign mathematical models entirely in Excel VBA.
-and performing numerical calculations.
-FML is an open-source Excel add-in written entirely in VBA.
+FML is open-source and written entirely in VBA.

 Motivation
 ==========